unicode-org/icu/docs/userguide/datetime/calendar/examples.md

 ## Calendar for Default Time Zone

-These C++, C , and Java examples get a Calendar based on the default time zone and add days to a date.
+These C++, C, and Java examples get a Calendar based on the default time zone and add days to a date.

 **C++**